 Digital beamforming: each vector of constellation points from all of the space-time streams is multiplied by a matrix of steering vectors to produce the input to the transmit chains.

-Cyclic shift (CSD) insertion prevents the signal transmission from unintentional beamforming.
-A cyclic shift is specified per transmitter chain for non-EDMG duplicate PPDU transmission; see 30.5.3.3.1.
+Cyclic shift diversity (CSD) prevents the signal transmission from unintentional beamforming.
+A cyclic shift is specified per transmitter chain for non-EDMG duplicate PPDU transmission; see 30.5.3.2 and 30.5.3.3.1.

 Pulse shaping performs convolution of constellation points with shape filter impulse response with possible sampling rate change.
 For duplicate channel transmission, pulse shaping may include a relative time delay between the primary and secondary channels.
 The exact definition of shape filter impulse response is out of scope of this standard and is implementation specific.